philrmass/noted0/README.md

 - `npm run start` to start the dev server

 ### To Do
+- add drag and drop reordering
-- drag and drop
+- add drag and drop handle
-- add handle dots
+- add drag and drop handle style, remove Handle?
 - select note as parent on click, show full and children
 - add children icon, x to top left
 - make x from svg or html